 ‘Oh, stuff the matron!’
 Edmund whispered back, and Maggie felt him sit beside her.
 ‘I’ve missed you.’

 Edmund’s visits were always a treat.

-Ever since he turned of age got his job with the blacksmith, he’d barely spent any time at home.
-He only came back for meals and a place to bed… and, since Maggie had been assigned her childcare duties inside of the orphanage, she’d spend all of the communal mealtimes in the kitchen; only eating after everyone else had left the dining hall….
+Ever since he turned of age and gotten his work with the blacksmith, he’d barely spent any time at home.
+He only came back for meals and a place to bed… and, since Maggie had been assigned her many duties inside the orphanage, she’d spend all of the communal mealtimes in the kitchen; only eating after everyone else had left the dining hall….

 Edmund lay down beside Maggie in the cramped bed, slipping a hand under her wing and laying against her to give her a comforting hug.
 ‘Are you alright?
 I heard Fern yelling at you, today.’